Best indoor cycling clothing 2025: Don't boil on the bike

 Do I really need indoor-specific cycling clothing?

-As we explained in our previous answer, it is important to manage your body temperature while training indoors, but if you already own lightweight summer kit that's designed to be used on hot days, then you can certainly make do with that.
+As we explained in our previous answer, it is important to manage your body temperature while training indoors, but if you already own lightweight summer kit that's designed to be used on hot days, then that's a great option.

 As long as your clothing can quickly wick away moisture and dry afterwards, and allows a decent amount of airflow you should be fine.
 They're all features of summer cycling clothing.

 Swapping from a jersey to a summer base layer will provide many of the benefits of a turbo-specific top.
-Lightweight summer cycling shorts and summer socks will also help to keep you comfortable.
+Lightweight summer cycling shorts, well-vented cycling shoes and summer socks will also help to keep you comfortable.

 How do we test?

 The Cyclingnews team spends our fair share of time training indoors and testing smart trainers.
-We put a lot of kit to the test, including indoor-specific clothing to ensure it is up to the job.
+We put a lot of kit to the test, to ensure it is up to the job.

 Based on the Gold Coast of Australia, Colin has written tech content for cycling publication for a decade.
 With hundreds of buyer's guides, reviews and how-tos published in Bike Radar, Cyclingnews, Bike Perfect and Cycling Weekly, as well as in numerous publications dedicated to his other passion, skiing.